FZambia/centrifuge/docs/content/overview.rst

 .. _overview:

-Centrifuge is a simple server for real-time messaging in web applications.
+Centrifuge is a server for real-time messaging in web applications.

 In a few words: clients (users of your web application/site) connect to Centrifuge from browser, after connecting clients subscribe on channels.
 Every message which was published into that